technocrat/z/ANOVA.md.md

 * to relieve normality assumption use non-paramentric Kruskal-Wallis test
 * homodescasity of variance Durbin-Watson test ^[$H_0$ autocorrelation coefficient = 0$]

 Assuming residuals follow a normal distribution, check whether the variances are equal across category or not.
 Boxplot range is a proxy for dispersion (variance).
 Confirm with Levene test^[$H_0$ variances are equal].
+LevenTest null is all variances are equal.

 ANOVA can be calculated different ways